-Currently, six consultants and two registrars provide a secondary care rheumatology service to residents of central Manchester.
+Currently, 12 consultants, a team of junior doctors, 5 specialist nurses, a specialist pharmacist and an extended multidisciplinary team provide a secondary care rheumatology service to residents of central Manchester.

-The conditions we commonly manage include rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, gout, connective tissue diseases (e.g. systemic lupus erythematosus, myositis, scleroderma and Sjogren’s syndrome) and non-inflammatory musculoskeletal diseases such as osteoarthritis.
+We commonly manage inflammatory rheumatic disease including rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, gout, connective tissue diseases (e.g. systemic lupus erythematosus, myositis, scleroderma and Sjogren’s syndrome).

-The Kellgren Centre also provides a tertiary and regional service for Greater Manchester and the wider North West area for complex rheumatic conditions such as systemic lupus erythematosus (we are a Lupus UK Centre of Excellence), vasculitis, Behcet’s disease, heritable collagen disorders and complex regional pain syndrome.
+The Kellgren Centre also provides a tertiary and regional service for Greater Manchester and the wider North West area for complex and rare rheumatic conditions such as systemic lupus erythematosus (we are a Lupus UK Centre of Excellence), vasculitis, Behcet’s disease, IgG4-related disease and complex regional pain syndrome.
 We also offer a regional joint obstetric/rheumatology clinic with colleagues in Saint Mary’s Hospital and transition service with our paediatric rheumatology colleagues for young adults transferring from the Children’s Hospital.

 Services offered